ktorio/ktor-klip/proposals/0001-dependency-injection.md

 [summary]: #summary

 We describe a general solution for handling [dependency injection (DI)](https://en.wikipedia.org/wiki/Dependency_injection) in Ktor server applications.
-Our intent is to provide a simple, performant interface, while avoiding the drawbacks that that can arise when working with the automatic configuration of dependencies.
+Our intent is to provide a simple, performant interface, while avoiding the drawbacks that can arise when working with the automatic configuration of dependencies.

 # Motivation